jianlongchenn/jianlongchenn.github.io/projects/pokemongui.md

 published: true
 labels:
   - java
-summary: "a project made in 2021 at KCC"
+summary: "A project made in 2021 at KCC"
 ---